GilbertoSVN/brewery/README.md

 - Add integration with localStorage to store user name
 - Change API data to be inside a context
 - Better handling on page transitions
+- Add "add more" to the custom property on the brewery processed data